-Kevin Young is the Director of the Schomburg Center for Research in Black Culture and is widely regarded as one of the leading poets of his generation.
-Young is also poetry editor at The New Yorker.
-Young’s ten books of poetry include Blue Laws: Selected & Uncollected Poems 1995–2015, longlisted for the National Book Award, and Book of Hours.
-His newest book of poetry is Brown (Knopf, April 2018).
+Kevin Young is director of the Smithsonian’s National Museum of African American History and Culture and director of the Schomburg Center for Research in Black Culture.
+Young is also poetry editor at The New Yorker, as well as the editor of African American Poetry: 250 Years of Struggle & Song (2021).
+Young’s ten books of poetry include Blue Laws: Selected & Uncollected Poems 1995–2015 (2016), longlisted for the National Book Award; Book of Hours (2014); and Brown (Knopf, April 2018).

-Young’s nonfiction book, Bunk: The Rise of Hoaxes, Humbug, Plagiarists, Phonies, Post-Facts, and Fake News, is a finalist for the National Book Critics Circle Award and the PEN/Jean Stein Book Award, as well as a winner of other awards.
+Young’s nonfiction book Bunk: The Rise of Hoaxes, Humbug, Plagiarists, Phonies, Post-Facts, and Fake News (2017), is a finalist for the National Book Critics Circle Award and the PEN/Jean Stein Book Award, as well as a winner of other awards.

 Named University Distinguished Professor at Emory University, Young was inducted into the American Academy of Arts and Sciences in 2016.
 His many other honors include a Stegner Fellowship in Poetry at Stanford University, a Guggenheim Foundation Fellowship, a MacDowell Colony Fellowship, and an honorary doctorate from Beloit College.